 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Hand sanitizer can be a very valuable commodity for daily life or during a pandemic.
 Be ready with your own DIY hand sanitizer recipe if supplies run low.

 Hand sanitizer has been an amazing addition to personal hygiene routines and medical personnel.
 Portable, effective, and quick.
 It’s everything you need in a hygiene method.

 Used properly, it kills the infection-causing germs on your hands.
 A healthy dollop in your palm, rub until dry, and you are safe to go about your business.

-Also called alcohol gel, it is used by moms, kids, dad, doctors, nurses, teachers, and the list goes on.
+Also called alcohol gel, it is used by moms, kids, dads, doctors, nurses, teachers, and the list goes on.
 Clinical studies have shown the effectiveness of using hand sanitizer to reduce infections in care facilities.

 This can easily be extended to the home.
 We have grown accustomed to having it around.

 Making your own is easy, inexpensive, and allows you to have a resource when store-bought sanitizer becomes scarce.

-Given the paucity of supplies in local stores during the current COVID-19 coronavirus pandemic, the need for a homemade hand sanitizer recipe has become more apparent with every day that passes.
+Given the paucity of supplies in local stores during the current COVID-19 pandemic, the need for a homemade hand sanitizer recipe has become more apparent with every day that passes.

 How Does Hand Sanitizer Work?

 The main ingredient in both commercially produced and your DIY hand sanitizer is alcohol.
 Both ethyl alcohol (good ole’ fashion drinkin’ alcohol) or isopropyl alcohol (rubbing alcohol).

-The alcohol affects the outer membranes in bacteria.
+Alcohol affects the outer membranes of bacteria.
 It destabilizes it and exposes the internal “organs” of the germs, which results in its death. ☠️

 Alcohol has been used for centuries in this capacity.
 Wine was used for preserving the dead in Egyptian times.
 And who hasn’t seen an animal specimen floating in a jar of alcohol?
 Especially in a movie or in an old museum?